Air Fryer Tilapia: Flaky, Crispy Fish in Just 10 Minutes

 Blackened Style

 Mix together 1 teaspoon smoked paprika, half a teaspoon cumin, half a teaspoon onion powder, quarter teaspoon cayenne, quarter teaspoon thyme, salt and pepper.
 Apply generously to both sides of oiled fillets.
 Cook at 400°F — the spice blend will create a very dark, almost black crust on the exterior that looks alarming but tastes excellent.
+Best for: fish tacos, po’boy-style sandwiches, or pairing with a cooling sauce like sour cream or avocado.

 Parmesan-Crusted

 Skip the breadcrumb step and instead coat the oiled fillet directly in a mixture of 3 tablespoons grated Parmesan and 1 teaspoon Italian seasoning.
 The Parmesan melts and browns in the air fryer to form a savory, cheesy crust with minimal effort.
+Best for: family dinners where a more familiar, crowd-pleasing flavor is preferred over bold spice.

 What to Serve With Air Fryer Tilapia